 At a time when schools nationwide are grappling with unprecedented challenges, including intensified chronic absence and widening achievement gaps, many states are looking to community schools as an approach to improve student learning and well-being.
 California has responded with an historic $4.1 billion investment to transform schools into community hubs that support students and families through the California Community Schools Partnership Program (CCSPP).

-This in-person briefing will bring together education leaders, policymakers, and practitioners to discuss community schools approaches, their impacts, and findings from Learning Policy Institute’s (LPI) new report—Community Schools Impact on Student Outcomes: Evidence From California.
+This in-person briefing brought together education leaders, policymakers, and practitioners to discuss community schools approaches, their impacts, and findings from Learning Policy Institute’s (LPI) new report—Community Schools Impact on Student Outcomes: Evidence From California.
 The report is the latest in a wide and growing body of research showing the effectiveness of this approach.
 In just their first full year of implementation, schools in the study that were either newly implementing or expanding community school approaches showed consistently positive impacts on student outcomes across multiple areas:

 - Improved Test Scores: CCSPP schools showed notable learning gains—equal to about 43 extra days of learning in math and 36 in English language arts (ELA).